yzhenggit/Zheng19_WLMCGM/README.md

-This repository contains codes and data used in Zheng et al. 2019, which studies the cirgumgalactic medium of a nearby, isolated, dwarf irregular galaxy -- WLM.
+This repository contains codes and data used in Zheng et al. 2019, which studies the cirgumgalactic medium of a nearby, isolated, dwarf irregular galaxy, WLM.
+The paper can be found at: https://ui.adsabs.harvard.edu/abs/2019arXiv190905407Z/abstract